pact-foundation/pact-jvm/pact-jvm-consumer-groovy/README.md

 ## Generating V3 spec pact files (3.1.0+, 2.3.0+)

-To have your consumer tests generate V3 format pacts, you can pass an option into the `run` method.
+To have your consumer tests generate V3 format pacts, you can pass an option into the `runTest` method.
 For example:

 ```groovy
 PactVerificationResult result = service.runTest(specificationVersion: PactSpecVersion.V3) { config ->